MCP HubMCP Hub

 unplugin-mcp

 Important: This is a work in progress.
 Not ready for production use yet.
-If you are interested in helping, feel free to open an issue or PR.
+If you are interested and want to help, feel free to open an issue or PR.

-A unified MCP (Model Context Protocol) plugin that creates and manages an MCP Server and provides MCP tools for better interaction with your codebase and build tools.
-It supports multiple JavaScript build tools, including Rollup, Vite, and Webpack.
+A unified MCP (Model Context Protocol) plugin that creates and manages an MCP Server and provides MCP tools by which AI can know more about your codebase, build tools, and even control the build process.
+It works with multiple JavaScript build tools supported by unplugin, including Rollup, Vite, Webpack, and others.

 Features

-• Bi-directional AI Integration: Provides context to AI about your codebase and allows AI to modify the build process.
+• 🧩 Bi-directional AI Integration: Provides context to AI assistants about your codebase and enables AI to actively modify and control your build process.

-• Rich built-in tools: Tools for analyzing module dependencies, inspecting build configurations, and debugging errors.
+• 🧰 Rich built-in tools: Tools for analyzing module dependencies, inspecting build configuration, debugging error messages, and more.

-• Extensible Tool Framework: Create custom MCP tools using the UnpluginMcpTool interface.
+• πŸ› οΈ Extensible Tool Framework: Create custom MCP tools with the UnpluginMcpTool interface.

-• Persistent Server: Continues running in watch mode for ongoing AI interactions.
+• πŸ”„ Persistent Server: Runs continuously in watch mode for ongoing AI interaction.

-• Standard Transport Layer: Uses HTTP and Server-Sent Events (SSE) for compatibility with AI assistants.
+• 🌐 Standard Transport Layer: Uses HTTP and Server-Sent Events (SSE) for broad compatibility with AI assistants implementing MCP.

 Installation